Texas A&M vs. Penn State: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +6000

-- Texas A&M is four spots higher based on its national championship odds (18th-best in the country) than its computer ranking (22nd-best).
+- Texas A&M is two spots higher based on its national championship odds (18th-best in college basketball) than its computer ranking (20th-best).

-- Sportsbooks have moved the Aggies' national championship odds up from +12000 at the beginning of the season to +6000.
-Among all teams in college basketball, that is the 57th-biggest change.
+- The Aggies' national championship odds have improved from +12000 at the beginning of the season to +6000, the 57th-biggest change among all teams.

+- In terms of their national championship odds, the Nittany Lions have experienced the 23rd-biggest change this season, improving from +50000 at the beginning to +25000.

-- Texas A&M has a 1.6% chance of winning the national championship, based on its moneyline odds.
+- Penn State has a 0.4% chance of winning the national championship, based on its moneyline odds.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.